rohan-patnaik/Text-analysis-for-emotion-and-brand/README.md

 The Custom_Emotion_Analysis.ipynb has A-Z for analysis of emotion in our given data file.
 Consists of imbalanced data handling, data augmentation, finetuning a pretrained transformer model and makes predictions on given text!
 This notebook makes use of bert-base-uncased model in my approach.

+(the models folder for saved models was too large to upload so you may find the drive link for it here :https://drive.google.com/drive/folders/1jsX528JA9g3eEt4d6jx5uCvTfFredWMx?usp=drive_link)

 wysa.ipynb and wysa2.ipynb are still a bit rough around the edges(I'll improve it).

 wysa.ipynb has full EDA, emotion, tweets and brand/product analysis.
 It also has a detailed plan on how to structure a pipeline if the given task is to be achieved as a full fledged application.\